What "By Representation" Means

-Representation is the legal method Arizona uses to distribute an inheritance when a person who would have inherited has already passed away.
-Rather than letting that share disappear, the law passes it down to the next generation.
+Representation is the method used to distribute an inheritance when a person who would have inherited has already passed away.
+Rather than letting that share disappear, state law passes it down to the next generation of family members.

-Here is how it works: the estate is divided into equal shares at the first generation level that has at least one surviving member.
+Here is how it works.
+The estate is divided into equal shares at the first generation level that has at least one surviving member.
 Each living person at that level receives one share.
-Any shares that would have gone to a deceased member of that generation are combined and divided the same way among their surviving descendants.
+Any shares that would have gone to a deceased member are combined.
+They are then divided the same way among their surviving descendants.

 If under section 14-2103, paragraph 1 all or part of a decedent's intestate estate passes by representation to the decedent's descendants, that estate is divided into as many equal shares as there are surviving descendants in the generation nearest to the decedent that contains one or more surviving descendants and to deceased descendants in the same generation who left any surviving descendants.